DHARANRAJM/AndroPhantom/README.md

 ---

 **Remember**: With great power comes great responsibility.
-Use PhantomDroid ethically and legally.
+Use AndroPhantom ethically and legally.